emerald73/custom-icon-colors/Custom Icon Colors/README.md

 Allows you to set your P1 color, P2 color, and glow color to any color you want.

-Does NOT work with the "Same Dual Color" mod, but I built it into this one myself.
+Does NOT work with several other mods which modify icon colors, which are listed as incompatibilities in mod.json